plan4hub/yoda/docs/MANUAL.md

 Yoda includes a powerful issues exporter, which can output issues to CSV files, suitable e.g. for importing into Excel.
 A large number of configuration options exists.

-The exporter can export issues from a single repo or - if repo field is left blank - then all organization repos will be scoped for export.
+The exporter can export issues multiple repositories within the same organization or - if repo field is left blank - then all organization repos will be scoped for export.

 In the end, the columns of the resulting CSV file is defined in the "Fields" input box as a comma-separated list.
 The default list of fields are: Owner,Repo,Number,Issue Type,Severity,State,Submitter,Assignee,Milestone,Created at,Closed at,Duration,Title,Estimate,Remaining.